Stretches You Can Do To Warm Up Before A Session

 1. HIP FLEX

-With your right foot, step back, keeping it relatively straight while bending your left knee to a lesser degree.
+- With your right foot, step back, keeping it relatively straight while bending your left knee to a lesser degree.
 Your upper body and pelvis should remain straight as you lower your body to the ground, putting most of your weight on your right leg.
-You should feel a stretch on the front of your right hip.
+In addition, you should feel a stretch on the front of your right hip.

-Rise yourself up a little bit and back down again in a bouncing kind of motion.
-Repeat on left side.
+- Rise yourself up a little bit and back down again in a bouncing kind of motion.
+Repeat on the left side.

 2. TUCK KNEE

-Standing on your right leg, swing your left knee up in front of you.
+- Standing on your right leg, swing your left knee in front of you.

 3. QUAD STRETCHES

-Try and keep your back straight and try not to bend forwards as this can lead to a trapped nerve or pulling a muscle.
+- Keep your back straight and try not to bend forwards, as this can lead to a trapped nerve or muscle pulling.

 4. HAMSTRING STRETCH

-When bending forwards try to extend and keep your lower back as flat as possible to prevent injury or uncomfortable cramps.
+- Try to extend and keep your lower back as flat as possible when bending forwards to prevent injury or uncomfortable cramps.

 5. THE CROUCH

-Stand with your feet slightly wider than shoulder-width apart and slanted in the direction that feels most natural to you.
+- Stand with your feet slightly wider than shoulder-width apart and slanted in the most natural direction.

 6. SIDE STRETCHES

-Return to a neutral stance and do the same thing on the other side.
+- Return to a neutral stance and do the same on the other side.

 7. THE CALF STRETCH

-Drop your leg so your heel is below the step and then bob up and down while keeping your leg straight.
-Stretching in your calf must be felt.
+- Drop your leg so your heel is below the step, and then bob up and down while keeping your leg straight.
+Again, stretching in your calf must be felt.

 8. ANKLE ROLLER

-While standing with both feet together In the feared torn ankle position, gently bounce onto the sides of your feet.
+- While standing with both feet together, gently bounce onto the sides of your feet in the feared torn ankle position.

-Go slow and don't push it, you just need to feel a stretch in your foot.
+- Go slow, and don't push it; you need to feel a stretch in your foot.
 Not a torn ligament.

 9. UPPER BODY ROTATION